 Sexuality and older people

-Sexuality remains important to adults over 65 years of age and this can provide physical and psychological benefits.
-[4,10] Sexual expression in later life encompasses a range of behaviours from sexual intercourse to emotional intimacy and proximity.
+Sexuality and intimacy are lived experiences that mean different things to different people, at different stages of their lives.
+Sexuality remains important to adults over 65 years of age, and this can provide physical and psychological benefits.
+[4,10,11] Sexual expression in later life encompasses a range of behaviours from sexual intercourse to emotional intimacy and proximity.
 [1-7]

-Closeness and intimate relationships are an important human experience which can provide a person with security, support, and connectedness across the lifespan.
-Intimacy, sexuality and sexual expression are basic human needs which can contribute positively to health and quality of life.
-[3,4,6-8,10]
+Closeness and intimate relationships are an important human experience which can provide a person with security, support, and connectedness across the lifespan including the period of a life-limiting illness.
+[9,10] Intimacy, sexuality and sexual expression are basic human needs which can contribute positively to health and quality of life.
+[3,4,6-8,10,11]

+Health professionals can play an important role in assisting both the person and their partner to explore the impact of advanced disease on intimacy and sexuality.
 Education is needed for healthcare professionals to understand and respond to sexuality issues for older people in their care.
 Emerging research suggests that education can change attitudes towards permissiveness.
-More detailed and higher quality studies are needed to understand the sustainability of any effect of education, the effect of variables such as personal attitudes and knowledge, time spent in caring for older people, familiarity with an older person, exposure homosexuality, bisexuality and other diverse sexualities, and sexuality within different cultural groups.
-[4,10]
+More detailed and higher quality studies are needed to understand the sustainability of any effect of education, the effect of variables such as personal attitudes and knowledge, time spent in caring for older people, familiarity with an older person, exposure to homosexuality, bisexuality and other diverse sexualities, and sexuality within different cultural groups.
+[4,11]

 Changes in sexuality